bradparker/bradparker.com/site/content/posts/2019-12-25-getting-close-to-the-conceptual-metal.md

 data (,) a b = (,) a b
 ```

-The type and it's only constructor share a name, `(,)`.
+The type and its only constructor share a name, `(,)`.
 The constructor takes two arguments.

 ```
 > :t (,)